 Private data protection is one of the most significant issues in the world today.
 With data considered a critical asset, various companies find massive value in collecting, sharing, and using it.
 In fact, tech giants like Google, Facebook, and Amazon have been successful because of the data economy.

-For businesses to thrive, they must be able to build trust and accountability with their customers and partners who expect complete private data protection.
+For businesses to thrive, they must be able to build trust and accountability with their customers and partners who expect complete private data security.
 That said, there must be transparency in how businesses request consent and they should abide by the privacy policies.

 To ensure data privacy, businesses should limit data collection – whether it is with passive location tracking, apps secretly getting information from one’s personal address book, or websites recording the user’s every keystroke.
 In addition to this, it is imperative that employees undergo regular training on data protection.
 This will give them the know-how of the processes and procedures necessary to guarantee proper collection, sharing, and use of sensitive data.

 All companies must adhere to data protection regulations.
-As more data protection regulations are being enforced worldwide, global privacy requirements and demands will also change.
+As more data security regulations are being enforced worldwide, global privacy requirements and demands will also change.
 As such, it is important to ensure that companies are complying with the law and guaranteeing data privacy.

 Legislators have seen the importance of enforcing data privacy regulations and the need to hold companies liable for end-user data.
 Let’s dlve deeper at how the most recent data privacy regulations affect users and companies.